benhtodd/spring-petclinic/README.md

+## The Point of this Repo is to supply an easy Microservices Tracing Demo for Tanzu Observability Powered by Wavefront##

+It should be deployable to any kubernetes environment. minikube, aks, TKG, etc.

+That said, a TKGs (Tanzu Kubernetes Grid on vSphere 7) was used during the devlopment of this project, so some data may not match what you see exactly in your environment.

 ### Setting things up in Kubernetes

 We will need to create some namespaces, and while we are at it we can create the services the petclinc app uses.
 For convienence we have put them all in one folder call init-app